moka-guys/dnanexus_FH_PRS/Readme.md

 The docker image packaged in the app is loaded and run, with the output written to a subfolder PRS_output/$samplename.txt

 ## What does this app output?
-This app outputs a decompressed VCF file adn one text file with three lines.
+This app outputs a decompressed VCF file and one text file with three lines.
 Line 1 lists the genotypes, line2 lists the PRS and line 3 lists the risk and the decile.
 The outputs are saved to `/PRS_output`